random689/tp/docs/DeveloperGuide.md

     * Cons: Harder to implement and may have a performance issue in terms of memory usage.

 * **Alternative 2:** Clears the entire list
-    * Pros: Easier to maintain as it will be the same as the initial Clear Command
+    * Pros: Easier to maintain as it will be the same as `ClearCommand` in AB3.
     * Cons: No way for the user to selectively mass delete.

 We went with Alternative 1 because we felt it was better to give users the choice to specify which types of students they want cleared from their list.
 Besides, the objective of Alternative 2 can be achieved by simply executing `listStudent` and `clearStudent`.